 - Upper respiratory infections (including sinus)

-These symptoms can be just the beginning for those with weaker immune systems such as small children or the elderly.
-Mold toxicity is a very real problem for many households and sadly they never connect the dots on what is making them sick.
-Black mold and other types can quickly cause major health problems or even death after exposure.
-It is recommended if any species is present at all to seek professional help.
+These symptoms can be just the beginning for those with weaker immune systems.
+Mold toxicity is a very real problem for many households, and sadly many people never connect the dots on what is making them sick.
+Black mold can cause major health problems or even death after exposure.
+If any species of mold is present in your home at all, you should seek professional help.